kudobuilder/operators/repository/kafka/docs/latest/upgrade.md

 # Upgrading the KUDO Kafka Operator

+This document explains the upgrade concepts for KUDO Kafka.
+To see the full upgrade runbook please check [upgrading KUDO Kafka runbook](./upgrade-kafka.md)

 KUDO Kafka upgrades work by linking the Kafka cluster `Instance` object to the correct `operatorVersion` object.

 We can have multiple operator versions in the same Kubernetes cluster.